 Logistics and supply chain play a pivotal role in the cement industry, and the same holds true for UCWL.
 We recognise the need for digitisation to optimise costs and enhance customer logistics services.
-UCWL embarked on a digital transformation journey in the supply chain ago.
+UCWL embarked on a digital transformation journey in the supply chain and distribution arena a few years ago.
 We automated demand planning, plant-to-market allocation, dealer order placement, tracking, and trip closure.